moltin/ruby-sdk/README.md

 ##### Files

 ```
-# Retrieve a list of files
+# Retrieve the list of files
 moltin.files.all
 ```